 The History curriculum offers students the opportunity to understand the worlds of the past, to reflect on the making of the present, and to develop the capacities to locate information, analyse evidence, think critically, and communicate effectively.
 The discipline offers both great range and detailed attention to particular places, times, and themes.
 Courses extend from the medieval world and the great empires to our most immediate past; all offerings reflect the latest developments in historical research and vocational practice.

 Intended learning outcomes

-Students who complete the Graduate Certificate in Arts in this area of specialisation should:
+Students who complete the Graduate Certificate in Arts in this area of specialisation should be able to:

-- demonstrate a high level of clarity and fluency in communication and collaboration, including oral and written presentation of evidence-based narratives and effective work in small groups; and
+- Demonstrate a high level of clarity and fluency in communication and collaboration, including oral and written presentation of evidence-based narratives and effective work in small groups

 - Reflect critically on the knowledge and skills developed in the study of history, and on how these might be applied to scholarship, employment and citizenship.

 Last updated: 6 September 2023